Nick Woodman: Career

 While in Australia and Indonesia on a surf trip, he used a 35mm camera attached to the palm of his hand by a rubber band to try to capture his surfing activities on film.
 Seeing that amateur photographers like him, who wanted to capture high quality action photos of their activities, had difficulties because either they could not get close enough to the action or were unable to purchase appropriate quality equipment at affordable prices, his trip became his inspiration to found GoPro.
 His solution was to develop a belt that would attach the camera to the body.
 To finance the business, Woodman borrowed $200,000 from his father, who still owned a 6.4% stake in May 2014.
 Nick also borrowed $35,000 and a sewing machine from his mother, which he used to sew camera straps while experimenting with early designs.
-Woodman and his future wife Jill generated an additional $10,000 by selling beads and shell necklaces they bought in Bali (for $1.90) out of their old Volkswagen bus along the California coast (for $60).
+Woodman and his future wife Jill generated an additional $10,000 by selling beads and shell necklaces they bought in Bali out of their old Volkswagen bus along the California coast.
 His desire for a camera system that could capture close up footage inspired the GoPro name, as, at that time, the only surfers who were filmed were the professionals.

 The first GoPro product was a 35mm film camera developed by a Chinese company named Hotax that incorporated Woodman's custom wrist strap, slight modifications to the housing, and the GoPro logo.
 Hotax sold Woodman the rebranded camera for $3.05 and the cameras retailed for about $30.
 Woodman would go about selling his products while using his 1971 Volkswagen Bus that he named The Buscuit as his mobile home.
 The product has since evolved into a compact digital camera that supports WiFi, can be remotely controlled, has waterproof housing and records to a microSD card.